-Figure 7: Application Throughput (normalized) for SPEC (left) and DaCapo (right) benchmarks application downtime (see Section 5.2).
+Figure 7: Application Throughput (normalized) for SPEC (left) and DaCapo (right) benchmarks

+The throughput results have a strong correlation with the application downtime (see Section 5.2).
 In other words, there is no relevant slowdown in the application throughput after starting at the destination site (i.e., the application is already running at a normal throughput and does not need to warm-up).
 Therefore, most conclusions derived from analyzing application downtime are still applicable to application throughput.